Young people who have celebrated their First Communion are eligible to assist at Mass in this wonderful service to God.

 “He who sings well prays twice” says St. Augustine of Hippo.
 St Paul admonishes Christians to “Put on, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you also must forgive.
 And above all these put on love, which binds everything together in perfect harmony.
 And let the peace of Christ rule in your hearts, to which indeed you were called in one body.
 And be thankful.
 Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God” (Colossians 3:12-16).
 Our choirs promote these Christian values.

-The Adult Choir sings and plays at the 10:00 am Mass every second Sunday, and a small group of musicians is present on the other Sundays.
+The Choir sings and plays at the 10:00 am Mass every Sunday.

 The Saturday 5:00 pm choir welcomes all musicians to join in this wonderful ministry.